Employment

 Work collectively and contribute to your community!

-Part time flex staff members operate as an on call and fill in support staff for floor shifts only and these positions are for those who don’t want a management level position.
-They receive equitable pay, extremely flexible scheduling and 20% off Co-op purchases.
+Part time flex staff members operate as an on call and fill in support staff for floor shifts and these positions are for those who don’t want a management level position.
+These workers receive equitable pay, extremely flexible scheduling with minimal commitment and 20% off Co-op purchases.

 What do Staff Members Love about Working at the Co-op?